-As a student, you remain responsible for the payment of your tuition fees at all times: whether you have access to an invoice requesting payment or not, including where sponsorship, grant or loan agreements have been approved.
-The University reserves the right to apply sanctions (see Section 9) including permanent exclusion from the University, for non-payment of tuition fees and you will not be permitted to graduate with an outstanding tuition fee debt.
+As a student you are responsible for the payment of your tuition fees at all times: whether you have access to an invoice requesting payment or not, including where sponsorship, grant or loan agreements have been approved.
+The University reserves the right to apply sanctions (Section 7) including permanent exclusion from the University for non-payment of tuition fees and you will not be permitted to graduate with an outstanding tuition fee debt.